How to Maintain a Wood Fence

 Tip: Always use a licensed and bonded contractor for fence repairs.

-Proper fence maintenance includes getting rid of any grass or weeds that are growing around the bottom of your fence.
+Proper fence maintenance includes removing any grass or weeds growing around the bottom of your fence.
 When they’re too close to your fence, grass, weeds, and other plants create a dark, moist environment that can lead to mold growth and wood rot.
 Remove or cut any loose or low-hanging tree limbs that touch or are close to touching your fence.
 This ensures they don’t rub up against the fence or cause damage during a severe storm.

 Tip: Use a weed-eater to remove weeds and grass around the bottom of the fence that the lawnmower can’t reach.